raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_29.jpg)

-1. Remove the three grommets from the port side of the box.
+1. Remove the three grommets from the side of the box opposite the three ports.
 Using a sharp knife or scalpel, remove the first of the small circles from one of the grommets.

 	![](images/build_30.jpg)